cogentcore/core/docs/content/1-basics/0-building.md

 3. `core pack` packages the app into a self-contained package and builds an installer for it

 4. `core install` installs the app on the target system

+You can see the [advanced building page](../advanced/building) for more information if you need it.